scribblecrumb/clangen/docs/dev/writing/reference/writing-standards.md

 Cats are allowed to engage with the complexity of their individual disabilities, both the negatives and the positives.
 >A cat who becomes paralyzed is allowed to wish that they could still walk on four paws, while also celebrating their accomplishments.
 A cat who is blind in one eye is allowed to struggle with their blindness, while still serving the Clan as a warrior or leader.
 Likewise, a disabled cat deciding to take a place in the elder den is a valid choice for a cat to make, and should not be treated as the end of their "usefulness" or "ability".

+> `CatA is frustrated their pain has left them in the nest all day.`
+> `CatA is excited to learn how to fight on 3-legs, even though it might be a little harder.`
+> `CatB comforts CatA, insisting that they will never be a burden, despite their bad days.`

 Some conditions can be more visible than others, but remember that the visibility of a condition does not determine its importance or impact.
 Invisible disabilities are just as impactful to a cat's life as more visible ones.
 >Constantly dizzy and persistent headaches aren't conditions you can tell a cat has just from looking at them, but they still have profound effects on a cat's life.
 They still impact their level of activity and their capability with certain tasks.